-Welcome to the 2023-24 Student Groups Handbook!
+Welcome to the 2024-25 Societies Handbook!

-The Union will help students run student groups around their interests, such as societies, student media and Raising and Giving (RAG).
-This handbook will include all the essentials you need to successfully run your student group, as well as some extra tips and opportunities available throughout the year.
+The Union will help students run student groups around their hobbies and interests.
+This handbook will cover all the information required to run your society, student media group, raising and giving (RAG) and community projects.

 Being a student group committee member or a student group member is a great way to meet new people, build new communities and gain skills that employers love.

-From teamwork to events planning to managing budgets, the skills you gain from your time on a Student Group committee will help you massively when it comes to applying for jobs.
+From teamwork to events planning to managing budgets, the skills you gain from your time on a society committee will help you massively when it comes to applying for jobs.

-This handbook will regularly be updated if information changes and should be read in conjunction with Bye-Law 7: Student Groups.
+This handbook will regularly be updated if information changes and should be read inconjunction with Bye-Law7: Student Groups.
 If you'd like to talk to someone in the Students' Union, contact details for all teams can be found in the introduction section.